eReuse/commons/README.md

  * Definir llicència DL.3*

 ## How to create odt or docx file
-1. Select a License or derived license
+1. Select the file
-2. Download de md (Markdown) document.
+2. Download de md (Markdown) document (remember click on raw)
-3. Substitute parameters (TODO: search and replace script).
+3. Conversion from markdown to odt: in command line "pandoc doc.md -o doc.odt
+4. Conversion from markdown to docx: in command line "pandoc-s -S doc.md -o doc.docx

-4. Conversion to odt, pdf and others.
-Install or user [Pandoc] online (http://pandoc.org/demos.html#examples) or use Markdown Edit program.
+More examples of conversion online (http://pandoc.org/demos.html#examples) or use Markdown Edit program.